Sergei Yesenin: Life and work

-Life and career

-January 1914, Yesenin's first published poem "Beryoza" (The Birch Tree) appeared in the children's magazine Mirok (Small World).
+In January 1914 Yesenin's first published poem, "Beryoza" (The Birch Tree), appeared in the children's magazine Mirok (Small World).
 More appearances followed in minor magazines such as Protalinka and Mlechny Put.
-In December 1914 Yesenin quit work "and gave himself to poetry, writing continually," according to his wife.
+In December 1914 Yesenin left his job "and dedicated himself to poetry, writing continually," according to his wife.
 Around this time he became a member of the Surikov Literary and Music circle.

 In 1915, exasperated with the lack of interest in Moscow, Yesenin moved to Petrograd.
-He arrived to Petrograd on 8 March and the next day met Alexander Blok at his home, to read him poetry.
-He was quickly acquainted with fellow-poets Sergey Gorodetsky, Nikolai Klyuev and Andrei Bely who were well known.
+He arrived in Petrograd on 8 March and the next day met Alexander Blok at his home, to read him poetry.
+He was quickly acquainted with fellow poets Sergey Gorodetsky, Nikolai Klyuev and Andrei Bely, who were well known.
 Blok was especially helpful in promoting Yesenin's early literary career, describing him as "a gem of a peasant poet" and his verse as "fresh, pure and resounding", even if "wordy".

 The same year he joined the Krasa (Beauty) group of peasant poets which included Klyuyev, Gorodetsky, Sergey Klychkov and Alexander Shiryayevets, among others.
 In his 1925 autobiography Yesenin said that Bely gave him the meaning of form while Blok and Klyuev taught him lyricism.
 It was Klyuyev who introduced Yesenin to the publisher Averyanov, who in early 1916 released his debut poetry collection Radunitsa which featured many of his early spiritual-themed verse.
-"I would have eagerly relinquished some of my religious poems, large and small, but they make sense as an illustration of poets' progress towards the revolution," he would later write.
-Yesenin and Klyuyev maintained close and intimate friendship which lasted several years.
+"I would have eagerly relinquished some of my religious poems, large and small, but they make sense as an illustration of a poet's progress towards the revolution," he would later write.
+Yesenin and Klyuyev maintained close and intimate, a friendship that lasted several years, and indeed it is likely they became lovers.

 Later in 1915, Yesenin became a co-founder of the Krasa literary group and published numerous poems in the Petrograd magazines Russkaya Mysl, Ezhemesyachny Zhurnal, Novy Zhurnal Dlya Vsekh, Golos Zhizni and Niva.
-Among the authors he met later in the year were Maxim Gorky, Vladimir Mayakovsky, Nikolai Gumilyov and Anna Akhmatova; he also visited painter Ilya Repin in his Penaty.
+Among the authors he met later in the year were Maxim Gorky, Vladimir Mayakovsky, Nikolai Gumilyov and Anna Akhmatova; he also visited the painter Ilya Repin in his Penaty.
 Yesenin's rise to fame was meteoric; by the end of the year he became the star of St Petersburg's literary circles and salons.
 "The city took to him with the delight a gourmet reserves for strawberries in winter.
 A barrage of praise hit him, excessive and often insincere," Maxim Gorky wrote to Romain Rolland.